ic-768/quick-files/README.md

 ### Installation (lazy.nvim)

-Install as you would normally, and in the setup function provide a table with `{label = file path}`:
+Install as you would normally.
+The setup function accepts two parameters:

+- files : a table with `{label you want to show = file path of the file}`:
+- toggleMap: which keybinding you want to toggle the window.

 ```
 return {
-	"ic-768/quick-files",
+	dir = "~/Code/quick-files",
 	name = "quick-files",
 	config = function()
 		require("quick-files").setup({
+			files = {
 				term = "~/DotFiles/termShortcuts.md",
 				vim = "~/DotFiles/vimShortcuts.md",
+			},
+			toggleMap = "<leader>q",
 		})
 	end,
 }